tdgandhi/RubiksCube/README.md

 # RubiksCube
 We will create a class to represent Rubiks Cube and find different ways to easily brute force and solve it.

-## The code is mainly divided into two parts:
+## The code is mainly divided into the following parts:
--> A rubik's cube class that represents a single permutation of a cube and ways to change it to a
+-> The face class, which represents a single face on a cube.
-   different permutation.
--> A file to define and modify permutations and create efficient ways to solve a rubik's cube.
+  ->
 ## All stuff it does
 -> We have tested if any random permutation given can be solvable or not, or are there only certain number of solvable permutations.